derele/Legionella_LUA/README.md

 # Legionella_LUA
-Analysis of Legionella pneumophila spatial genetics in Rhineland-Palatinate
+Analysis of Legionella pneumophila spatial genetics in Rhineland-Palatinate.
+Powered by Landesuntersuchungsamt Rheinland-Pfalz